-Figure 3b shows the impact of the ZM APEEP forcing on ozone.
-The magnitude and extent of the response is clearly very similar to the response caused by the MLT-dependent forcing shown in Figure 3a.
-For a more detailed view, Figure 3c shows the relative difference between simulations using the MLT and the ZM APEEP forcing.
-The REF simulation (no MEE) is used as a reference here, as it was in panels (a) and (b), so that the percentage numbers in the three panels are directly comparable.
-The main response patterns below 0.01 hPa in the panels (a) and (b) are not seen in the panel (c), which indicates that applying MLT-dependency has little effect for the monthly mean ozone impact.
+Figure 3b shows the impact of ZM APEEP forcing on ozone.
+The magnitude and extent of the response is clearly very similar to the response to MLT-dependent forcing shown in Figure 3a.
+For a more detailed view, Figure 3c shows the relative difference between simulations using the MLT and ZM APEEP forcing.
+APEEP Zero is used as a reference here, as it was in panels (a)

+130 and (b), so that the percentage numbers in the three panels are directly comparable.
+The main response patterns below 0.01 hPa in panels (a) and (b) are not seen in panel (c), which indicates that applying MLT-dependency has little effect for the monthly mean ozone impact.
 Around the 0.01 hPa ozone minimum, there is a region with relative increases and decreases by a few percent.

-In the following, we selected August 2003 for a closer study of the effects at different LST.
-As seen in Figure 3, August has a clear APEEP impact in both the mesosphere and the upper stratosphere.
+In the following, we selected August 2003 for a closer study of effects at different LST.
+As seen in Figure 3, August has a clear APEEP impact in both the mesosphere and upper stratosphere.
 The LST analysis results for other months (not shown) are qualitatively similar to the August results but depend on overall APEEP impact in each month.

-Figure 4 shows the LST mean results for the SH polar cap in August 2003.
-In other words, the eight LST sectors (three hours each) have been averaged separately over the entire month.
+Figure 4 shows the LST mean results for SH polar cap in August 2003.
+In other words, eight LST sectors (three hours each) have been averaged separately over the entire month.
 Data in each sector are similar to what would be available from satellite instruments which measure at limited local times at each latitude.
-In Figure 4a, the impact of APEEP MLT is seen in three altitude stripes across all LST.
+In Figure 4a, impact of APEEP MLT is seen in basically

+- 140 three altitude stripes across all LST.
 Between 1 and 10 hPa, the depletion of ozone due to descending NO_x is not dependent on the LST, and there is no clear diurnal variability of background ozone either (Figure 4d).
-From 0.1 to 0.01 hPa, the daytime depletion is at a slightly lower altitude range than at night.
+From 0.1 to 0.01 hPa, the daytime depletion is at slightly lower altitude range than at night.
 However, this is mostly related to the diurnal variability of ozone concentration at these altitudes (Figure 4d).
-Around 0.001 hPa, an increase of a few percent is seen especially at nighttime.
-The increase comes from production of atomic oxygen, with a lower production from the MLT-dependent forcing at the noon-afternoon sectors.
-The APEEP contribution is also less important in the daytime when solar EUV dissociates oxygen molecules leading to ozone production.
+Around 0.001 hPa, a few percent of increase is seen especially at nighttime.
+The increase comes from production of atomic oxygen, with a lower production from MLT-dependent forcing at noon-afternoon - 145 sectors.
+The APEEP contribution is also less important in the daytime when solar EUV dissociates oxygen molecules for ozone production.

-The response to the ZM APEEP forcing is shown in Figure 4b, and it is again very similar to the response caused by the MLT-dependent forcing.
-Figure 4c, shows the relative difference between the simulations using the APEEP MLT and the APEEP ZM forcing.
-Around 0.001 hPa, the MLT forcing depletes 1-2% more ozone than the ZM forcing at all LST.
-This is particularly seen in the early morning hours when the MLT forcing produces more atomic oxygen compared to the ZM forcing.
+The response to ZM APEEP forcing is shown in Figure 4b, and it is again very similar to the response to MLT-dependent forcing.
+Figure 4c, shows the relative difference between simulations using the APEEP MLT and APEEP ZM forcing.
+Around 0.001 hPa, MLT forcing depletes 1-2% more ozone than ZM forcing at all LST.
+This is particularly seen in the early morning

+150 hours when MLT forcing produces more atomic oxygen than ZM.
 This effect reaches down to the 0.01 hPa ozone minimum.
-At 0.1-0.01 hPa, the MLT forcing adds to the ozone depletion by a few percent consistently at all LST, which is a minor difference when compared to the 7-15% impact seen in the panels (a) and (b) of Figure 4.
-Both MLT and ZM forcing produce the largest depletion from midnight to early morning.
+At 0.1-0.01 hPa, the MLT forcing adds to the ozone depletion by a few percent consistently at all LST compared to ZM, which is a minor difference when compared to the 7-15% impact seen in Panels (a) and (b) of Figure 4.
+Both MLT and ZM produce largest depletion from midnight to early morning.
 In the stratosphere, the differences are less than 1%.